ConvrtX-Inc/beat-bridge-mobile/README.md

 # beat-bridge-mobile
-Beat Bridge Repo for the Mobile Application
+Repository for the Beat Bridge Mobile Application